HasinZaman/Art_Boi/README.md

 1. Export Render: Save the primary rendered image.
 2. Export Depth Map: Preserve the depth information of the render.
 3. Export Normal Map: Capture the surface normal information of the render.
-   - Note: Ensure that UV maps adhere to a specified color palette.
+   - Note: Ensure that UV maps adhere to a specified colour palette.

 ### Step 2: Image Downscaling